 Illustrations are most effective when used to help underling concepts sink in.
 For example: A cycle or loop is a good image if you want reps to continually seek out opportunities to sell to existing customers.

-It’s important to note illustrations become counter-productive when used as management tools.
-Managers should look for and manage skills, not an ability to draw the image and name its parts.
+It’s important to note illustrations become counter-productive when used as proxy for performance.
+Managers should look for evidence of skills, not an ability to draw an illustration and name its parts.

 Last but not least, make sure the illustration correctly conveys the concept.
 The most common error is using a funnel to illustrate what happens with an individual prospect or customer.
 A funnel only correctly illustrates what happens with a group or pool of prospects or customers.